Huy0110/Text-Detection-with-ID-Card/README.md

 ```

 # Dataset
-New dataset of VietNam ID card with 7 class, corresponds to 7 folders.\n
+New dataset of VietNam ID card with 7 class, corresponds to 7 folders.<br />

 In each forders there are images accompanying the corresponding json file (with the same name)
 The example dataset: